furic/laravel-house-ads/README.md

 - Priority: The highest priority ad get shown in one app launch.
 - Start At: The date that this house ad start, used this to schedule future house ads.
 - End At: The date that this house ad end, used this to end promotion with a given period.
-- Clicked Count: The clicked count (successful redirect), used for analytics only.
+- Confirmed Count: The confirmed count (successful redirect), used for analytics only.
 - Cancelled Count: The cancelled count (failed redirect), used for analytics only.

 ### API URLs